Trump and allies ratchet up disinformation efforts in late stage of campaign

 The photo store’s current owner, meanwhile, had refused to meet with Trump — characterizing the visit as a divisive “circus.”

 Later on Thursday, Trump sent tweets seeming to encourage people to vote twice — and prompting Twitter to place a public interest notice on the missives for violating the site’s “civic integrity policy.”
-The same day, in response to an Atlantic story detailing Trump repeatedly denigrating the military and those who served, Trump falsely claimed on Twitter that he had never called the late senator John McCain (R-Ariz.) a “loser” — despite calling him that publicly in 2015, shortly after announcing his candidacy for president.
+The same day, in response to an Atlantic story detailing Trump’s repeated denigration of the military and those who served, Trump falsely claimed on Twitter that he had never called the late senator John McCain (R-Ariz.) a “loser” — despite calling him that publicly in 2015, shortly after announcing his candidacy for president.

 In the case of the Barkan video, Scalise eventually updated the clip after a public uproar.
 In an op-ed in The Washington Post, Barkan warned of the “ominous lessons” he gleaned from the experience: “the ability to use technology not only for good but to mislead and manipulate; the willingness of those with political agendas to resort to such disinformation and propaganda; and the way in which America has cleaved into two separate information universes, with a conservative media ecosystem amplifying falsehoods that then take root.”